tekumara/notes/vim.md

 `ciw` to replace the word under the cursor ([ref](https://stackoverflow.com/questions/1379198/how-to-delete-a-word-and-go-into-insert-mode-in-vim))

-To paste in the middle on a line at the current cursor position, enter insert mode, and press `Ctrl-R"}} to paste the unnamed buffer.
+To paste in the middle on a line at the current cursor position, enter insert mode, and press Ctrl-R to paste the unnamed buffer.

 ## File operations

 open file: `:e <filename>`
 reload the current file: `:e`
 close file without exiting: `:bd`
 save as `:w myfile.txt`

 ## Editing